JKKross/gasoline_metronome/README.md

 Gasoline Metronome is (at least for now, subject to change) licensed under the MIT License.
 The same is true for dumb\_lib.
 RayLib, RayGui & RayAudio are licensed under zLib license.

+### Style

+Use tabs for indentation, spaces for alignment.